 The Department for Children, Youth and Families respectfully requests legislative authorization to enter into a contractual agreement with St. Anne Institute-Sex Abuse Prevention Program for the provision of Specialty Prevention Services.
-The requested contract term is for January 1, 2022 - December 31, 2022 for the amount of \$307,287.
-The contract has an option for two (2) additional one (1) year renewals.
+The requested contract term is for January 1, 2023 - December 31, 2023 for the amount of \$307,287.
+This is the first of two allowable renewals for this agreement.
 The total prevention contract amount for St. Anne Institute is \$522,356.